moonbot/storyTime/README.md

 ## Features

-- PySide GUI for viewing and recording Story Board timing
+- PySide GUI for viewing and recording storyboard timing
+- Preview current and upcoming boards while timing
+- Auto-Saves working recordings as they are made
-- Record audio and video simultaneously with board timings
+- Record audio simultaneously with board timings
-- Record, manage, and export multiple sessions
+- Record and export multiple sessions
 - Export XML files for using in Final Cut Pro and Premiere
 - Export Movies with audio and video.
-These are encoded with h264 and aac using ffmpeg.
+These are encoded with h264 and aac using ffmpeg

+## Wish List

+- Drawing tools - simplified suite of drawing tools for creating storyboards in-app
+- Basic movement tools - simplified suite of pan/zoom and other things that can be recorded live
+- Sound board - create sounds verbally or load from anywhere to be used on demand
+- Custom sorting/re-arranging of boards
+- Indicate shot grouping and automatic shot code assignment
+- Very basic editing tools to make quick fixes
+- Improved timeline UI
+- Improved exporting options
+- Re-record sections without losing an entire recording
-- Auto-Saves working recordings as they are made
+- Combine multiple recordings to export them as one video
-- Preview current and upcoming boards while timing
+- Video recording (started)

 ## System Requirements
 - 64-bit Operating System